 You are confusing love and obedience.
 You’ll obey me without loving me and without me loving you.Sir Stephan, in The Story of O

 I was in a 24/7 master-slave relationship many years ago, with contracts, rituals and protocols, the whole shebang.
-It is probably one of the most common BDSM fantasies, just like in the book The Story of O. Previously, my partner had entrusted herself to an older mentor to guide her into her submission.
+It is probably one of the most common sadomasochistic fantasies, just like in the book The Story of O (1965) by pseudonym Pauline Reage.
+Previously, my partner had entrusted herself to an older mentor to guide her into her submission.
 And when we fell in love, he handed over that responsibility to me, together with a word of warning.

-Submission is easy when you are in love because there is a hormonal rush wanting to please the beloved in any way possible.
+Submission is easy when you are in love because there is a hormonal rush of wanting to please the beloved in any way possible.
 So whatever the partner demands, there will be an instinctual will to obey without experiencing effort.
-But this period of being madly in love runs on a timer, roughly two years, or the time it takes to make a kid.
+But this period of being madly in love runs on a timer, for roughly two years, or the time it takes to have a child.
 So after that, we need to depend on commitment.
 The will to stay together even when things get complicated and painful.

 Our 24/7 master-slave relationship carried on, and we experienced many amazing things together.
 Nonetheless, the two-year marker passed us by, and more and more often, my partner found herself not wanting to obey my will.
-So we started to fall back on the contracts, rituals and protocols, to help with obedience.
-But it hurts forcing someone against their will.
+So we started to fall back on the contracts, rituals and protocols to guide the obedience.
+It hurts to force someone against their will.

 Intellectually, we both believed in it, but emotionally things became harder and harder.
-We often talk about it with our friends and community, but nothing helped.
-Actually, I believe that one can only enforce something for so long before one will rebel in revolution or die empathically.
-It’s true in both the micro and the macro.
-And therefore, the submission must come out of love, just as the dominance.
+We often discussed it with our friends and community, but nothing helped.
+Actually, I think that one can only enforce something for so long before either one will rebel in revolution or die empathically.
+This is true in both the micro and the macro.
+Like protesting or being apathetic in a corrupt dictatorship.
+Therefore, the submission must come out of love, just as dominance does.

 So what is the source of submission?
-Love?
-And is it, really, submission if you want exactly what your partner wants?
+If the source is love, is it then, really, submission if you are so infatuated that you exactly want what your partner wants?